Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive Push: Experiment

-The experiments were performed with the multi-terawatt laser system at Tata Institute of Fundamental Research, Mumbai\cite{chatterjee2014high}.
-A Ti:Sapphire laser (30 fs , 800 nm) with high picosecond contrast ($10^{-9}$) and producing relativistic intensities, was used to create overdense plasma on 5 mm thick solid glass (BK7) targets.
-The laser was focused with an f/3 off-axis dielectric-coated parabola to a 7 $\mu m$ spot (FWHM) (Figure~\ref{fig1}b) to achieve different intensities.
-The laser reflected from the target plasma was collected and sent outside the vacuum chamber.
-The beam was imaged on a wavefront measuring device phasics SID-4 (Figure~\ref{fig1}a).
-The beam was also sent to Ocean Optics HR 2000 spectrometer and a single shot temporal profile measuring device GRENOUILLE \cite{trebino2000frequency}.
+The experiments were performed using the 150~TW laser system at the Tata Institute of Fundamental Research (TIFR), Mumbai~\cite{chatterjee2014high}.
+A Ti:Sapphire laser (30~fs, 800~nm) with a high picosecond contrast of $10^{-9}$ (at tens of ps) and capable of producing relativistic intensities was employed to generate overdense plasma on various solid targets.

+The laser beam was focused using an f/3 off-axis dielectric-coated parabolic mirror, enabling the achievement of different peak intensities and operation at various angles of incidence (AOI).
+The laser light reflected from the plasma target was collected and directed outside the vacuum chamber.
+The reflected beam was imaged onto a wavefront-sensing device (Phasics SID-4), as shown in Fig.~\ref{fig:Exp_Setup}(a).
+In addition, a fraction of the beam was sent to an Ocean Optics HR2000 spectrometer for spectral measurements and to a single-shot temporal characterization device, GRENOUILLE (Frequency-Resolved Optical Gating)~\cite{trebino2000frequency}.
+Throughout the experimental campaign, several experimental configurations, summarized in Table~\ref{table1}, were employed to investigate the spatial, spectral, and temporal responses of high-intensity plasma mirrors.